abidsikder/llms-txts/README.md

 > Invocations of the CLI `lt` must happen from the repo root.
 It simplifies the code to make this assumption.

 # Generate txts
 See the list of documentation sets available with `uv run lt --help`.
-In general, they will place a complete .txt file in `txts/`.
+See `doall.sh` for a shell script that will build all of them at once.

 # Generate the website
 ```
 uv run lt build-site
 ```
 This will place the static website in `site-build/`.

+# Licensing
+License acknowledgements for documentation texts are included in the website.
+The repo code itself is under the MIT License.